bdw429s/scan-cfml-admin/README.md

 https://github.com/ecivis/scan-cfml-admin

 I just copied his spec and rewrote it in CFML using a CommandBox task runner.
-This cuold very easily be made into a custom command you install, but adding a `ModuleConfig.cfc`, `box.json` and pubilshing it for [ForgeBox](https://www.forgebox.io).
+This could very easily be made into a custom command you install globally, but adding a `ModuleConfig.cfc`, `box.json` and pubilshing it for [ForgeBox](https://www.forgebox.io).

 ## Improvements